hktonylee/kobo-noto-cjk-font/README.md

 # Noto CJK Font

 This package contains a pre-built CJK font [`NotoSerifCJK-Light.ttf`](NotoSerifCJK-Light.ttf).
 You can use this font to display the common Traditional Chinese, Simplified Chinese and Japanese characters with only one font file.
-This is particularly useful for Kobo e-readers.
+This is particularly useful for Kobo e-readers because its font fallback mechanism is not very good.

 Any missing characters can be reported to us ;-)